Fraol123/AirBnB_clone/README.md

 # AirBnB Clone - The Console
-The console is the first segment of the AirBnB project at Holberton School that will collectively \
+The console is the first segment of the AirBnB project at ALX-Holberton School that will collectively \
 cover fundamental concepts of higher level programming.
 The goal of AirBnB project is to eventuall\
 y deploy our server a simple copy of the AirBnB Website(HBnB).
 A command interpreter is created in\
  this segment to manage objects for the AirBnB(HBnB) website.